 DIY Borax Mixes vs. Store-Bought Baits Containing Borax

 DIY borax mixes are cheap and easy to make but may not be as effective at attracting ants as store-bought solutions.
 Companies that sell traps have lab-tested their bait for maximum ant attraction whereas when you DIY, it’s easy to use too much borax or too little bait which doesn’t lure the ants in optimally.

-A more sure-fire way of getting rid of ants at home is to use store-bought, preferably borax-based ant traps.
+A more sure-fire way of getting rid of ants at home is to use store-bought ant traps such as the one above.
 Some of the reasons to choose store-bought baits over DIY borax mixes include: